neondatabase/website/content/docs/manage/projects.md

 - A primary branch called `main`.
 You can create child branches from the primary branch or from any previously created branch.
 For more information, see [Manage branches](/docs/manage/branches).
 - A single read-write compute endpoint.
 This is the compute instance associated with the branch.
 For more information, see [Manage computes](/docs/manage/endpoints).
-- A ready-to-use database, called `neondb`, which lives in the project's primary branch.
+- A ready-to-use database that resides on the project's primary branch.
 - A default Postgres role that is named for your database with `_owner` as a suffix.
 For example, if your database is named `neondb`, the project is created with a default role named `neondb_owner`.

 ## About the Settings page